iO-Academy/23-mar-icantbelieveitsnotspotify/README.md

 * Find the repository "music-player-fe" and clone it to your local device
 * Navigate into the "music-player-fe" directory in the terminal
 * Run "npm install", "npm start" commands in the terminal to get the front-end app running on http://localhost:3000
+* Find the "src" file and go into "settings.js"
+* Edit line 1 of the file so that it says: "const BASE_URL = 'http://localhost:1234/23-mar-icantbelieveitsnotspotify/'"

 ## Back-end set-up:
 * Clone the repository "23-mar-icantbelieveitsnotspotify" into your local device (also on github.com/iO-Academy).